Swiftal13/BeginnerMachineLearningNotes/Classification.md

 **Hypothesis class** set of all concepts (classification functions) that you are considering<br>
 the set of all possible decision trees<br>
 **Sample** training set of  inputs paired with labels (correct output)<br>
-**Candidate** is the hypotehtihs or concept that you think is the target concept
+**Candidate** is the hypothesis or concept that you think is the target concept